nik-shvetsov/hover_fork/README.md

 A multiple branch network that performs nuclear instance segmentation and classification within a single network.
 The network leverages the horizontal and vertical distances of nuclear pixels to their centres of mass to separate clustered cells.
 A dedicated up-sampling branch is used to classify the nuclear type for each segmented instance. <br />

 This is an extended version of our previous work: XY-Net.  <br />

+[Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper.
 [Link to paper](https://arxiv.org/abs/1812.06499v4)

+## Dataset

+Download the CoNSeP dataset as used in our paper from [this link](https://warwick.ac.uk/fac/sci/dcs/research/tia/data/hovernet/). <br />
+Download the Kumar, CPM-15, CPM-17 and TNBC datsets from [this link](https://drive.google.com/open?id=1l55cv3DuY-f7-JotDN7N5nbNnjbLWchK).  <br />

+Ground truth files are in `.mat` format, refer to the README included with the datasets for further information.

 ## Repository Structure